 A nice traditional starter

-One experience that’s going to be central for many people visiting the South of France is sampling some of the fantastic wines produced throughout the region.
+One experience that’s top of our list for things to in the South of France is sampling some of the fantastic wines produced throughout the region.
 But don’t just leave it at picking up a couple of bottles to enjoy over dinner – why not dive right in and get a closer look?
 Winerist does a great harvesting and tasting day trip at the Château Saint-Martin-de-la-Garrigue winery, where you get the chance to pick grapes while nibbling snack and drinking aperitifs.
 Not a bad way to spend the day!

 Or a rather tastier tour